LZYEIL/StillCounting/README.md

 <br>

 ## Why?
-*[StillCounting](https://still-counting.vercel.app/)* exists to remind you of time… and how much of it you’re wasting.
-It doesn’t judge you, but it does keep track.
+*[StillCounting](https://still-counting.vercel.app/)* is a quiet reminder of the relentless passage of time.

+It invites you to pause and reflect on how much of our lives we spend waiting, watching clocks, or doing nothing at all.

+You may feel amused, or perhaps uneasy.
+But either way, the page keeps counting.

+Because time doesn’t stop.
+And neither does *StillCounting*.

 <br>